 13 “It is the Lord of hosts whom you should regard as holy.

 And He shall be your dread.
 Isaiah 8:11-13 (NASB)

 Therefore, we are to walk in obedience to our Lord no matter who does not like it.
 We are to continue to proclaim the truth even when they descend on us with their lies and deceit in attempts to silence us through their manipulations.
 God loves us and is sustaining and protecting us.
 Now we come to the blasphemy.
 In vv32-33 of Matthew 10 we have what separates those who properly fear God from those who do not.

-Here is the actual Greek to English, word for word translation of these two verses:
+Here is my translation of these two verses: